 The meeting point for this ride is Montrichard, a bustling medieval market town dominated by a lofty keep.
 Guests arrive and overnight at the Château de Vallagon, a charming three star hotel with a restaurant offering authentic French cuisine.
 Here riders will meet with the guide to discuss the trail ahead before a comfortable night’s sleep.

-The next morning riders are introduced to their horses and the trail begins!
+The next morning riders are introduced to their horses and the horse riding holiday truly begins!
 There are approx 15 Selle Francais and Anglo-Arab horses available for riding varying in height from 15.2hh to 17hh.
 They are calm and experienced and ridden in English tack and English style with a relaxed, long rein when walking but a contact when moving at a faster pace.
-Riders can participate as much or as little as they wish with saddling, grooming and otherwise caring for the horses; it is not obligatory, but sometimes it is a good way to connect with them and can enhance the experience.
+On this horse riding holiday, riders can participate as much or as little as they wish with saddling, grooming and otherwise caring for the horses; it is not obligatory, but sometimes it is a good way to connect with them and can enhance the experience.

 The morning is dedicated to getting to know the horses, riding out into the countryside across to a little troglodyte village called Bourré, then following the river Cher up to Thésée with its roman vestiges.
 Moving onwards through hills covered with vinyards the group will make a stop at a wine producer’s estate for a picnic and wine tasting.
 After a siesta the group, now familiar with the horses, will enjoy a quick gallop through the softly undulating hills before arriving at the medieval castle of Chémery, the base for the night.

-The following morning guests can expect a lengthy ride through forests and rural settlements en route to Cheverny, a 17th century chateau that displays both a Henry IV and Louis XIII style façade; for this reason Cheverny demonstrates a rare architectural unity of style, having been commissioned and completed within a 30-year period.
+On the following morning of the horse riding holiday, guests can expect a lengthy ride through forests and rural settlements en route to Cheverny, a 17th century chateau that displays both a Henry IV and Louis XIII style façade; for this reason Cheverny demonstrates a rare architectural unity of style, having been commissioned and completed within a 30-year period.
 This chateau is also renowned for its famous hounds; a pack of 70 dogs is kept on its grounds.
 After a picnic lunch and a tour of the interior there’s a further couple of hours’ riding to the overnight accommodation at Bracieux, riding through flat land with forests dotted along the course of the trail.

 After a continental breakfast it’s back in the saddle and onto the trail heading north towards Chambord, one of the most unique constructions of the period combining French Medieval architecture with Italian Renaissance.
 What makes this strange dual inspiration even more interesting is that the artist behind its creation remains a mystery.
 At the start of the 20th century Leonardo Di Vinci was considered but while he could have assisted in the inspiration he died before it was completed so could not have directed its construction.
 Still, there are certain tell-tale motifs that strongly suggest he had influence over the design.
 Chambord is the largest of the chateau visited on this trip and riders will enjoy a picnic in the grounds as well as a tour of the castle before riding on to Blois, taking in river views and forested tracks.